-Katie Tobin is a first year doctoral student in clinical neuropsychology and Brains and Behavior Fellow at Georgia State University.
+Katie Tobin is a second year doctoral student in clinical neuropsychology and Brains and Behavior Fellow at Georgia State University.
 She graduated from Johns Hopkins University with a B.S. in Neuroscience and Psychology.
 After graduation, she worked as Research Coordinator in a psychiatric neuroimaging lab that utilized MRI, neuropsychological assessment, and experimental behavioral assessments to study learning and memory.

 Katie is interested in the neurobiological, personality, and neuropsychological factors that confer risk for the development and maintenance of psychopathology, particularly externalizing behaviors.